3 min read

 As a sales rep, you may spend years building trust and relationships with companies that you would like to work with.
-With the fresh contacts and relationships that the new manufacturer representative brings to your sales team, their value is obvious.
+With the fresh contacts and relationships that the new manufacturers' representative brings to your sales team, their value is obvious.

 Many sales teams agonize over how to revitalize a relationship that was fantastic when the sales rep was new and earning exciting commissions but has now grown a little stale.
-After that initial burst of activity in accounts where your new sales rep was embedded and had strong relationships, there may be some frustrations on both sides as opportunities become more mundane and frankly harder for everyone to find.
+After that initial burst of activity in accounts where your new sales rep was embedded and had strong relationships, there may be some frustrations on both sides as opportunities become more mundane and frankly, harder for everyone to find.

 In the 1980’s and early 90’s I worked at a large manufacturing plant in Texas that employed close to 3,000 people.
-As a manufacturing engineer, I would frequently get a cold call from a manufacturers representative selling capital equipment.
+As a manufacturing engineer, I would frequently get a cold call from a manufacturers' representative selling capital equipment.

 - Did I always need to see the sales rep?
 No!